Ikerne/IronhackFinal/README.md

 ## Roadmap

-Note: From monday 13 to friday 17 most of my time will be dedicated to a labour risk course.
-That week was added to the road map in case I'm able to work on the project during that week.
+Note: From monday 13 to friday 17 most of my time will be dedicated to an occupational hazard course.
+Less time will be spent working on the project during said week.

 #### Backlog